 6 He shall bring forth your righteousness as the light, And your justice as the noonday.

 Prayer: My Dear Heavenly Father, thank You for revealing to me today that the race is not to the swift, nor the battle to the strong in life.
-From this moment, I choose not to lean on my own strength, skills, talents, efforts, or understanding, but on You alone for success in life, in Jesus’ name.
+From this moment, I choose not to lean on my own strength, skills, talents, or efforts, but on You alone in life, in Jesus’ name.
 Amen.